-Marilyn Wedge, Ph.D., is a family therapist with more than twenty years of experience helping children, adolescents and families.
-She is the author of two books, both published by W. W. Norton: In the Therapist's Mirror: Reality in the Making, and Suffer the Children:The Case against Labeling and Medicating and an Effective Alternative (soon to be out in paperback with the new title: Pills are not for Preschoolers).
-She is a blogger for the Huffington Post and her work has appeared in Babble, The Wall Street Journal, Natural Health, People Magazine, L. A. Parent, and many other publications.
-She has been interviewed on CBS-San Francisco, San Diego Living, The Fanny Kiefer Show, and on national public radio (NPR).
+Marilyn Wedge, Ph.D., is a family therapist with twenty-seven years of experience helping children, adolescents and families.
+She is the author of three books on child therapy.
+Her latest book is A Disease Called Childhood: Why ADHD Became an American Epidemic (Avery/Penguin).
+Her previous books, published by W. W. Norton, are: In the Therapist's Mirror: Reality in the Making, and Suffer the Children:The Case against Labeling and Medicating and an Effective Alternative (published in paperback with the title: Pills are not for Preschoolers).

 Dr. Wedge is the originator of "strategic child-focused family therapy," which empowers parents to help their children heal without labeling them with so-called "psychiatric disorders" or medicating them with psychotropic drugs.

-Dr. Wedge earned her bachelor's degree and her doctorate at the University of Chicago (where she was a Danforth Foundation Fellow), and had a post-doctoral fellowship at the Hastings Center for Bioethics in New York.
-She has taught at the California State University, East Bay, the College of the Art Institute of Chicago and the Chicago YMCA Community College.
-She is a popular speaker at national and international professional conferences, including the Milton Erickson Foundation Brief Therapy Conference and the California Association of Marriage and Family Therapists Annual Conferences.
-She is also a frequent speaker at parenting and educational groups.
+Dr. Wedge earned her bachelor's degree and her doctorate at the University of Chicago, where she was a Danforth Foundation Fellow, and had a post-doctoral fellowship at the Hastings Center for Bioethics in New York.
+She has taught at the California State University, East Bay and the College of the Art Institute of Chicago.
+She is a popular speaker at national and international professional conferences and is also a frequent speaker at parenting and educational groups.

 Dr. Wedge lives in Oak Park, California with her husband Gene.
-They have three grown children and two grandchildren.
+They have three grown children and three grandchildren.